 Scholars who violate the discipline policy will be subject to one or more of the following documented actions at the discretion of the school administration.
 A scholar's failure to adhere to any of the following may result in further disciplinary action.
 Perry Street Prep values parent involvement, and it can play an important role in successfully preparing a student for re-entry into classroom.
-Additional parent involvement may be necessary in some cases.

 These infractions interfere with and/or compromise a student's ability to learn and develop.
-Level A infractions carry consequences designed to ensure that the student understands why the behavior is inappropriate.
+Tier 1 infractions carry consequences designed to ensure that the student understands why the behavior is inappropriate.

-Tier 1 Infraction Behaviors Include (But are not limited to): Tier 1 Infraction Disciplinary Responses: ·

-- Failure to complete assignments

-- Cheating or plagiarism

-- Refusal to carry out instructions

-- Lack of participation in class activities

-- Chewing gum

-- Tardiness

-- Running in the building

-- · Excessive noise in the school building

-- Absence of school uniform

-- Sleeping in class

-- Inappropriate computer use/internet

-- Concealment or use of non-school issued and/or non-approved technology (such as: cell phones, e-readers, tablets, etc.)

-- Verbal warning/correction

-- Teacher/student conference

-- Loss of classroom or school-wide privilege

-- Change of venue within the classroom

-- Notice to parent/guardian in writing or via phone

-- Student reflection

-- Other responses dictated by the needs of the student
+Tier 1 Infraction Behaviors Include (But are not limited to): Tier 1 Infraction Disciplinary Responses: Failure to complete assignments Cheating or plagiarism Refusal to carry out instructions Lack of participation in class activities Chewing gum Tardiness Running in the building Excessive noise in the school building Absence of school uniform Sleeping in class Inappropriate computer use/internet Verbal warning/correction Teacher/student conference Loss of classroom or school-wide privilege Change of venue within the classroom Notice to parent/guardian in writing or via phone Student reflection Other responses dictated by the needs of the student